Hometown: Brooklyn Center, Minnesota & Kericho, Kenya

 Grade Level: Senior

-My Journey to Metro started when I arrived at the United States from Kenya on October 28th, 2001.
+My journey to Metropolitan State University started when I arrived at the United States from Kenya on October 28, 2001.
 I was alone and did not know anyone here, but I did have a ride from the airport - or so I thought.
 Nevertheless, some very kind strangers took me in and showed me the ropes on how to survive as a Minnesotan.